BlueFeatherGroup/FileMaker-Web-Portal-Starter/README.md

 - Easy configuration to connect to your FileMaker database, preconfigured to work with the Invoices starter solution as an example
 - Show paid and unpaid invoices with pagination
 - Printable invoice view
-- Support for taking credit card and PayPal payments through Braintree
+- Support for taking credit card and PayPal payments through Braintree or Stripe
 - Simple toggles to either allow partial payments or require full payments

 ## Getting Help